Delphine Wespiser: Politics

-In 2014, she was candidate at the municipal elections in Magstatt-le-Bas on the list of the independent outgoing Mayor.
-She was elected at the first round on 23 March 2014, when the list garnered 51.55% of the votes.
-She is part of a team of eleven advisors of her town.
+In 2014, she was a candidate in the municipal elections in Magstatt-le-Bas, on the list of the independent outgoing mayor.
+She was elected in the first round on 23 March 2014, when the list garnered 51.55% of the votes.
+She was elected to the council and served for 6 years after deciding to not seek re-election in the 2020 municipal elections.